To sleep, perchance to dream….

 Partners who sleep an inch or less apart are happier than those who sleep 30” apart with a no-touching nighttime rule, says a study from the Edinburgh International Science Festival.
 In fact, many similar studies suggest married people enjoy healthier sleep than single people.
 Experts think it’s because couples who sleep together stabilize each other’s sleep-wake routines.
 Don’t have a sleep partner?
 You can hire someone to help you out.
 Read more on WSJ.com.

 The tragedy of missed cuddling

 In honor of Valentine’s Day, let’s take a closer look at some of our favorite love stories.
 To help solve their age-old problems, we’ve paired each couple with a new mattress – a delayed wedding gift.
-If your relationship mirrors these couples, we suggest mattress shopping this weekend.
+If your relationship mirrors these couples, we suggest mattress shopping as soon as possible.
 Before Valentine’s Day.

 Romeo, a Motague, and Juliet, a Capulet, never stood a chance to share a good night’s sleep.
 Their story begins with feuding families and takes a tragic turn when Juliet’s plan to be appear dead (but in reality only sleeping from a powerful drug) fails.
 Romeo doesn’t receive the message that it’s just a scam.
 Thinking her dead, he kills himself.

 Because they were teenagers, we think Restonic’s ComfortCare mattress would have been a good choice for them to begin their lives together.
 This hybrid mattress is a good starter sleep system, supportive, comfy and value-priced.
 Read more: ComfortCare Mattress.

 Cleopatra & Mark Antony, ancient Roman lovers